ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-sheffer-wimse-s2s-protocol.md

  far in the future SHOULD be rejected.
 * Optionally, check that the value of the `jti` claim has not been used before in the time window in which the respective WPT would be considered valid.
-* If presented in conjunction with an OAauth access token, the value of the `ath` claim matches the hash of that token's value.
+* If presented in conjunction with an OAuth access token, the value of the `ath` claim matches the hash of that token's value.
 * If presented in conjunction with a Txn-Token, the value of the `tth` claim matches the hash of that token's value.
 * If presented in conjunction with a token conveying end-user identity or authorization context, the value of the `oth` claim matches the hash of that token's value.